Monetization, “Greed”, and an offer.

 The Offer

 I’m aware not everyone can afford the way the game is structured.
-Sometimes, the most passionate and interested people are the ones who can afford it the least.

 You could be in a country where it’s totally unreasonable to purchase the game as well, that much I fully understand.